Our Daily Bread

 The third most important need is Food.
 Depending upon our health, we can probably go a few days without it.
 During that time the electrolytes in the body’s system start to run short and we feel weak.
 After our bodies use up the stored fats, they begin getting nutrients from more vital tissues.
 Some organs are weakened and shut down.
 When the body can no longer keep up with the energy demands, it dies from starvation.

 When I was in Scouts I liked taking long hikes with friends in the forest-hills of Western New York.
 We each took a canteen of water, and learned how to get safe water out in the wild.
 To keep up our energy on long hikes we learned some helpful hints from the native Americans of long ago.
 My friend Gary and I would make up a batch of Pemmican.
 It is made from dried meat, rendered fat, and seeds, nuts, or berries depending upon your preferred taste.
-We wrapped individual servings in waxed paper were it would not spoil for weeks.
+We wrapped individual servings in waxed paper where it would not spoil for weeks.
 One Chippewayan Indian guide’s recipe reportedly would last for several years.
 We were never thirsty or hungry and could explore the woods for days.

 God did not just give us cravings.
 He also gave us a commission to labor for our provisions.
 He enables us to work for what we have.
 We also need to remember that without his provision of the basic materials and his care for us, we would have nothing.
 So Jesus reminded us in his model prayer that we should pray, “Give us this day our daily bread” (Matthew 6:11).